dwaynewei/learngit/readme.txt

 Git is a distributed version control system.
-Git is easy to use and its safty is high.
+Git is a free software distributed under the GPL.